Kluvens/Computer-Science/Networking/application-layer.md

 - when host makes DNS query, query is sent to its local DNS server
   - has local cache of recent name-to-address translation pairs
   - acts as proxy, forwards query into hierarchy
+- generally speaking, it behaves like a cache
+- the record inside the local server has a TTL which means that if it's not reached by a certain number of times, it will be deleted

 DNS name resolution:
 - iterative query: client -> local -> root -> local -> TLD -> local -> authoritative -> local -> client